storj/docs/app/dcs/third-party-tools/filezilla/filezilla-pro/page.md

 - Has a 2.68x upload multiplier for uploads and does not support segment parallelism

-### GatewayMT specs regarding integration with Storj DCS:
+### GatewayMT specs regarding integration with Storj:

 - Gateway MT (Fastest for uploading large files)